vivek369-ui/Selenium/README.md

       2 Annotion :
                     (@BeforeMethod , @AfterMethod , @BeforeClass , @AfterClass , @BeforeTest , @AfterTest , @BefoteSuite , @AfterSuite)

+	   - annotation is designed to run cleanup code after each test method in the class, and it is automatically invoked by TestNG without needing to be specified in the XML	             - These methods are automatically called by TestNG based on their respective annotations, and you don't need to specify them in the XML file.

            1.  @BeforeMethod& @AfterMethod--->
 	      annotations are specifically designed to execute methods before and after each test method in the class.
 This means that if you have multiple test methods in the same class, the methods annotated with @BeforeMethod and @AfterMethod will run for each test method execution.